mayakraft/classes/ycam.md

 ### description

-revisit math without any formulas; in place of traditional mathematics notation build a more personal language for expressing things like algorithmic thinking, affine transforms, and recursion.
-This class visits these concepts in various ways: conversational, hands-on crafts, and in code.
-Where once it was standard to describe math using traditional mathematics notation, it's now possible to describe math as equally and completely by using code, and has the opportunity to reach an increasingly-larger audience.
+Revisit math but without any formulas.
+In place of traditional mathematics notation build a more personal language for expressing things like algorithmic thinking, affine transforms, and recursion.
+This class visits these concepts in various ways: conversational, with hands-on crafts, and in code.
+Where once it was standard to describe math using traditional mathematics notation it's now possible to describe the same math as accurately and completely by using code, potentially reaching an increasingly-larger audience.

+the course title references how most of this material is observable in the natural world, plants especially; it wouldn't hurt to hold class outdoors.

 ### material